Gannon Conway

-Gannon Conway (born June 4, 1989) is an American football defensive end who is a free agent.
+Gannon Conway (born June 4, 1989) is an American football defensive end.
 He attended Arizona State University and signed with the Miami Dolphins as an undrafted free agent in 2014.

 High school & college

 Conway attended Higley High School.
 In 2006, the football team earned both First-team All-State Offense and First-team All-Region Defense, and went to the state championship game.
 He was also a member of the wrestling team, and took second in state wrestling in 2007.
 Conway then attended Mesa Community College from August to December 2008, and helped the team become Valley of the Sun Bowl Champions.
 He enrolled at Arizona State University in 2010 as a walk-on, and was awarded a scholarship in 2011.
 Conway played in 30 games for ASU, recording 51 tackles, 9 tackles for loss, 5.5 sacks, and 2 passes defensed.

 Professional career

 Conway signed with the Miami Dolphins as an undrafted free agent on May 13, 2014, and was released three days later.
 On June 11, he signed with the Indianapolis Colts, and was waived on July 15.
 On August 11, he re-signed with the Colts, and was waived on August 30.
 On January 15, 2015, Conway signed to the Colts' practice squad, and four days later he signed a reserve/future contract.